ukhealthcamp/ukhealthcamp.github.io/index.md

 16:40 - Wrap-up and closing address
 17:00 - Close

-From 17:00 onwards **sponsored drinks** will be available nearby for anyone who'd like to continue the conversation!
+From 17:00 onwards **sponsored refreshments** will be available nearby for anyone who'd like to continue the conversation!

 </div>